-This tells you the percent of patients who have received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This is the percentage of patients who were given the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term care residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
+This metric measures the percentage of long-term residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and using the bathroom.